 Why just leaders need coaching

-Executives are people – with all that entails.
+Executives are people - with all that it entails.
 If they are under high pressure for an extended period, it can affect their energy, clarity, and ultimately their effectiveness.
-Professional business coaching can help to counteract such developments at an early stage.
+Professional business coaching can help counteract such developments at an early stage.

-Today, many executives in companies find:
+For many executives in companies today:

 They have been working for years in an environment characterized by rapid change, uncertainty, and increasing complexity.

-In unstable framework conditions, executives often have to simultaneously:
+In unstable conditions, executives often have to:

 think and plan strategically,